tjoen/fallback-sarcasm/README.md

 ## Description

 Add more sarcasm to your Mycroft now!

+Does a couple of things:
-It repeats the utterance with a high pitched en-GB voice through picotts or it does a great r2d2 impression, or it gives a remark from the dialog file.
+- It repeats the utterance with a high pitched en-GB voice through picotts
+- it does a r2d2 robot-like impression,
+- it gives a remark from the dialog file.

 ## Examples
 * "Hey Mycroft, blah blah blah"

+But it actually works a lot better with non-existing evil skills

 * "Hey Mycroft, destroy the death star"
+* "Hey Mycroft, enagage warp engines and attack"
+* "Hey Mycroft, invade england"
-* "Hey Mycroft, Hack my wifi"
+* "Hey Mycroft, Hack my neighbours wifi"